screeps/docs/api/source/Creep.md

 ```

-Decreases the controller's downgrade or reservation timer for 1 tick per every 5 <code>CLAIM</code> body parts (so the creep must have at least 5x<code>CLAIM</code>).
-The controller under attack cannot be upgraded for the next 1,000 ticks.
+Decreases the controller's downgrade or reservation timer for 300 ticks per every <code>CLAIM</code> body part.
+The controller under attack cannot be upgraded or attacked again for the next 1,000 ticks.
 The target has to be at adjacent square to the creep.

 {% api_method_params %}
 target : <a href="#Structure">Structure</a>